301 Redirects

 A/B Test

-(also known as split testing) a way to compare two versions of something to figure out which performs better.
-Not to be confused with “Testception” which is a test within a test…within a test?
+(also known as split testing) A method of comparing two versions of a webpage, email, or ad against each other to determine which one performs better.
+Think of it as a digital bake-off where the winner gets more clicks, conversions, or sales.
+Not to be confused with “Testception,” which is a test within a test… within a test?

 Alt Text